Arizona Water

 Looking to the future

-The Water Infrastructure Finance Authority (WIFA) will be a key driver in future planning for the long-term water supply.
+Arizona continues to bolster investments in a multi-faceted portfolio of water supplies.
+In 2022, the Arizona Legislature placed significant responsibilities for funds allocation with the Water Infrastructure Finance Authority (WIFA), making the authority a key driver in future planning for the long-term water supply.
 Its budget allocation includes: